voidpenguin-28/Textractor-ExtraExtensions/Textractor.GptApiTranslate/README.md

 4. Filtering which text hooks/threads to run translations for.
 5. Configurable timeout & retry logic for API network requests.
 6. Logging GPT API requests for tracing/debugging purposes.
+7. The capability to [use another API/endpoint](how-to-integrate-custom-api-endpoints) similar to GPT (such as Google's Gemini), as of v1.2.

 **Note that using the GPT API requires an API key, which much be retrieved from your OpenAI account.
 OpenAI does charge money for requests to their API.**

-**Based on initial testing, using the extension's default configuration, you can expect GPT API costs to range from about $0.75-$2.00 per hour of reading.** *The exact numbers will vary based on several factors such as: model used, reading speed, text density per line, API response times, number of actively translated text hooks, and other extension settings (ex: message history count).*
+**Based on initial testing, using the extension's default configuration, you can expect GPT API costs to range from about $0.75-$2.00 per hour of reading.** *The exact numbers will vary based on several factors such as: model used, reading speed, text density per line, API response times, number of actively translated text hooks, and other extension settings (ex: message history count).* As of mid-2024, using the gpt4-o model would half the estimated cost of the above prediction.

 Also note that the GPT API can take a while to return a response compared to other translation services.
 It is not unexpected for API response times to take anywhere from 0.5 seconds to several seconds.